reduction in toadflax due to introduction of insects

 Adult feeding of the toadflax weevil creates numerous holes in Dalmatian toadflax leaves.

-All the toadflax insects we handle are approved for release in the United States by the US Department of Agriculture.
-They are also host specific, meaning they only feed on toadflax, nothing else.
+The Dalmatian toadflax stem weevil is approved for release in the United States by the US Department of Agriculture.
+It is also host specific, meaning it only feeds on Dalmation toadflax, nothing else.
 There is no danger of them feeding on native plants or crops.
 Once established on a site, the insects reproduce rapidly and spread to other weed infested areas .
 One release of insects can grow to over a million in just a few years.
 They are adapted to cold climates and do not die off in the winter.
 There is no need to purchase additional insects in following years.
-Because the insects's only source of food is toadflax, as the density of the weed decreases the insect's population also decreases, a classic predator-prey relationship.
+Because the insects's only source of food is Dalmatian toadflax, as the density of the weed decreases, the insect's population also decreases, a classic predator-prey relationship.
 Eventually the weed and the biocontrol come into equilibrium with each other at a low population in the environment.
 Since the insects spread to many acres and achieve permanent control of toadflax, the cost of control is very low, possibly less than a dollar per acre for a large area.
 This makes biocontrol a very attractive option compared to the high and recurring cost of chemical control.
-All of these factors make biocontrol "The Smart Choice" for control of Dalmatian and yellow toadflax.
+All of these factors make biocontrol "The Smart Choice" for control of Dalmatian toadflax.

 Click here to see what the experts have to say in research articles and government publications.